Ziv-Zakai Bound for DOAs Estimation

-As another typical Bayesian bound, Ziv-Zakai bound (ZZB) enables to provide a global tight bound on the MSE over a wide range of signal-to-noise ratio (SNR).
-ZZB is originally proposed in \cite{Ziv1969Some} (with improvement in \cite{Seidman1970Performance, Chazan1975Improved}) by considering a scalar estimation problem, where the time delay is assumed to follow a uniform \textit{a priori} distribution.
-Since then, the ZZBs for specific scalar parameter estimation problems have been widely studied \cite{Gu1991Amodified,Sadler2010Ziv, KHAN2013Explicit, Decarli2014Ziv, Chiriac2015Ziv, Mishra2017Performance,Laas2021Onthe,Zhang2022Ziv}, e.g., single source DOA estimation exploiting linear arrays \cite{Gu1991Amodified, KHAN2013Explicit}.
-On the other hand, a unified expression of ZZB for vector parameter estimation with arbitrary \textit{a priori} distribution is first derived in \cite{Bell1997Extended}, which provides a promising framework for the derivation of ZZB on DOA vector estimation.
+As another typical Bayesian bound, Ziv-Zakai bound (ZZB) enables to provide a global tight bound on the MSE over a wide range of SNR.
+ZZB was originally proposed in \cite{Ziv1969Some} (with improvement in \cite{Seidman1970Performance, Chazan1975Improved}) by considering a scalar estimation problem, where the time delay is assumed to follow a uniform \textit{a priori} distribution.
+Since then, the ZZBs for specific scalar parameter estimation problems have been widely studied \cite{Gu1991Amodified,Sadler2010Ziv, KHAN2013Explicit, Decarli2014Ziv, Chiriac2015Ziv, Mishra2017Performance,Laas2021Onthe,Zhang2022Ziv}, e.g., single source DOA estimation exploiting linear array \cite{Gu1991Amodified, KHAN2013Explicit}.
+On the other hand, a unified expression of ZZB for vector parameter estimation with arbitrary \textit{a priori} distribution was first derived in \cite{Bell1997Extended}, which provides a promising framework for the derivation of ZZB on multiple sources DOA estimation.
 However, it remains challenges in deriving an explicit ZZB due to the involved high dimensional integration and constrained optimization.
-Although an explicit ZZB for two-dimensional DOA estimation is derived in \cite{Bell1996Explicit}, the involved Sherman-Morrison formula and matrix determinant lemma make it only appropriate for single source case.
-Furthermore, its uniform distribution assumption on $\sin\theta$ rather than on the DOA $\theta$ itself, is impractical for DOA estimation, because it implies that, the source signal impinges on the array from boresight with the highest probability, and the probability gradually decreases with the DOA deviating from the boresight.
+Although an explicit ZZB for two-dimensional DOA estimation was derived in \cite{Bell1996Explicit}, the involved Sherman-Morrison formula and matrix determinant lemma make it appropriate for single source estimation only.
+Furthermore, its uniform distribution assumption on $\sin\theta$ rather than on the DOA $\theta$ itself, is impractical for DOA estimation, because it implies that, the source signal impinges on the array from the boresight with the highest probability, and the probability gradually decreases with the DOA deviating from the boresight.